-SACS syntax in ST
+SACS syntax

 Bentley’s SACS is the other suite I often use at work.
 So in the tradition of improving one’s own work environment, I extended syntax-highlighting for SACS input files with this public repository sacs_st.
 Here is a view of a couple of files syntax-highlighted in Sublime Text.